volatilityfoundation/volatility3/doc/source/getting-started-linux-tutorial.rst

 .. tip:: It may be possible to locate pre-made ISF files from the `Linux ISF Server <https://isf-server.techanarchy.net/>`_ ,
     which is built and maintained by `kevthehermit <https://twitter.com/kevthehermit>`_.
     After creating the file or downloading it from the ISF server, place the file under the directory ``volatility3/symbols/linux``.
-    If necessary create a linux directory under the symbols directory (this will become unncessary in future versions).
+    If necessary create a linux directory under the symbols directory (this will become unnecessary in future versions).

 Listing plugins